 - GDPR (EU).

 - Changes to this privacy notice.

 - How to contact us.

 Information you give us.
-This is information about you that you provide to us by filling in forms on our website DFINsolutions.com (Our Site) or by corresponding with us by phone, electronic mail or otherwise.
-It includes information you provide when you register to use our site, subscribe to our service, social media functions on our site or other activities commonly carried out on the site, and when you report a problem with our site.
+This is information about you that you provide to us by filling in forms on our site DFINsolutions.com, participating at events organized or attended by DFIN, corresponding with us by phone, electronic mail or otherwise or visiting our offices.
+It includes information that you provide when you register to use our site, subscribe to our service, engage in social media functions on our site or other activities commonly carried out on the site, as well as when you report a problem with our site.

 The information you provide may include basic personal information such as your name, address, e-mail address, phone number, title and company.
 DFIN may collect more sensitive information from you such as financial and credit card information, social security and other government identification numbers where it is appropriate or necessary for conducting business.

 Information we collect about you.
 With regard to each of your visits to our site, we may automatically collect information such as: